muzammyl/learn-java/src/others.md

 ### Recursion

 Recursion is the process of defining something in terms of itself, it allows a method to call itself.
 Use `if` statement with recursion otherwise method will never terminate.

+## Variable-Length Arguments

+Syntax:

+`data-type ... variable-name`

+Thus, VarArgs are specified by three periods(...).
+This syntax tells the compiler that variable number of arguments will be used, these args will be stored in an array referred to var-name.